Homicide Defense Lawyer in San Diego

 The police and prosecution will investigate, intimidate, and pursue you with all their resources.
 If you have been accused of homicide you need an excellent criminal defense attorney on your side to refute those allegations and repair the damage done to your name.
 A murder conviction will have serious consequences, including a high probability of spending the rest of your life behind bars.
 You owe it to yourself, your loved ones, and your future to do everything possible to defend against your murder or manslaughter charges.

 We are here to listen, understand the circumstances surrounding your case, and provide answers to your questions.
-Don’t delay your defense – call 619-295-3555 today and schedule your free, confidential, consultation.
+Don’t delay your defense – call 619-295-3555 today and schedule your confidential, consultation.